 Grammarly’s writing assistant is another Firefox extension that can help users with any writing problem.
 Users may be confident that their work and the desired impression are being made with real-time suggestions for improving grammar, clarity and tone.

 Most websites, including Gmail, Google Docs, Twitter, Facebook, LinkedIn and WordPress, are compatible with Grammarly for Firefox.
 Grammarly’s built-in tone detector also aids in determining how readers will receive a user’s message.
 That implies there’s still time to inject a little more confidence, kindness or anything else the scenario necessitates before submitting the final copy.

-The Grammarly Firefox add-on has close to 1 million users and 2,600-plus reviews, averaging 4.1/5 stars as of May 2022.
+The Grammarly Firefox add-on has close to 1 million users and 2,600-plus reviews, averaging 4.1/5 stars at the time of writing.
 Grammarly has been criticized since some users allege that the software is not as effective on Firefox as Chrome.
 Other reports say the software logs users out regularly and steals personal information via email.

 Grammarly was first launched in 2009, while the most recent version for Firefox was released on Oct.
 7, 2021, with version 8.887.0.
 Grammarly is beneficial for freelancers who want to communicate clearly and straightforwardly.
 Grammarly helps users generate, edit and rewrite material in a more professional, reader-friendly manner.

 - Grammar and spell-checking are quick and accurate with Grammarly.